helkaloic/english-dictionary-data/README.md

 # Run

-To create a new selected words text file in `text/selected.txt`:
+To create a new selected words `text` file in `text/selected.txt`, run:

 ```
 python filter_swear.py
 ```

-To create a new selected json file in `processed/selected.json`:
+To create a new selected words `json` file in `processed/selected.json`, run:

 ```
 python selected.py